Cross Dataset References

 }

-must have the appropriate values - The
+• The dataset must have the appropriate value

-field is limited to connecting to a single external dataset. - Because the entire schema of all document types in the target dataset is not known to the source dataset, the following is true for each entry in the
+• Because the entire schema of all document types in the referenced dataset is not known to the referencing dataset, the following is true for each entry in the to array:

 Let’s add a few more fields and a little more complexity to our schema: